-Okinawa gov. wants Americans to know island’s US base burden
+Okinawa governor wants US to know burden of hosting bases

 - Justice Ginsburg in hospital after fracturing 3 ribs in fall

-The first person with an American parent to lead Okinawa, Tamaki said his roots make him a perfect figure to relay the message to the U.S. public.
+Tamaki, the first person with an American parent to lead Okinawa, said his roots make him a perfect figure to relay the message to the U.S. public.

 At the center of contention is a decades-old plan to move a Marine Corps air station from densely populated Futenma in the southern part of the island to less-crowded Henoko on the east coast.

-Many Okinawans say the presence of so many U.S. troops on the island is burdensome already and they want the existing Futenma base closed and its replacement moved off the island entirely.
+Many Okinawans say the presence of so many U.S. troops on the island is burdensome and they want the Futenma base moved off the island entirely.

-Tamaki, during his visit to Tokyo in mid-October, urged Abe and other top officials to stop the Henoko plan and reduce Okinawa’s burdens, while he stressed the importance of resolving the dispute through dialogue rather than bulldozing the plan by legal actions.
+Tamaki, during an earlier visit to Tokyo in mid-October, urged Prime Minister Shinzo Abe and other top officials to stop the Henoko plan and reduce Okinawa’s burden.
 Despite his request and Okinawans’ opposition, Abe’s government last week resumed construction work at the disputed site at Henoko.

-The action has reignited anger on the island.
+The construction reignited anger on the island, and Tamaki said he is determined to block its completion.

 “Okinawa is working hard toward peace building, and based on that perspective we call on the Japanese government and the United States government to look at ways to reduce the burden of the bases and build peace.
-We call for deepening of their relationship and effort to achieve those goals,” Tamaki said Friday.
+We call for deepening of their relationship and effort to achieve those goals,” Tamaki said.

-Japan’s central government should be the one to negotiate with the U.S. for Okinawa’s interest.
+He said Japan’s central government should negotiate with the U.S. in Okinawa’s interest.
 “As the central government is not delivering Okinawans’ voice to the U.S. side, it is now my responsibility to convey that directly to the Americans and they have a responsibility to listen to us,” Tamaki said.

-He has said he supports the Japan-U.S. security alliance, but that Okinawa should not be the only one sacrificed.
+He has said he supports the Japan-U.S. security alliance, but that Okinawa should not be the only place forced to sacrifice.

+Tamaki has also called for a review of the Status of Forces Agreement that gives privileges to the U.S. military, including some immunity from Japanese criminal investigation.
+Some experts say inequality under the agreement is greater in Japan than in nations that host U.S. forces in Europe.

 The relocation of Futenma air station was planned after the 1995 rape of a schoolgirl in which three U.S. servicemen were convicted.
 The case ignited simmering Okinawan opposition to the U.S. bases.

-About half of the 50,000 U.S. troops based in Japan under a bilateral security pact and the majority of their key facilities are on Okinawa.
+About half of the 50,000 U.S. troops based in Japan under the security pact and most of their key facilities are on Okinawa.
 Residents have long complained about base-related noise, pollution and crime.

+Tamaki, the son of an American serviceman whom he has never seen, said he was bullied as a child because of his lighter skin color and reddish hair.
+That experience later gave him respect for diversity and his identity, he said.

+Coming from a single-parent family that struggled to make ends meet, he is now a governor and is seen as a symbol of “Okinawan dream,” he said, holding up the guestbook at the Foreign Correspondents Club of Japan which he signed with the message “Dreams come true!”

 Follow Mari Yamaguchi on Twitter at https://www.twitter.com/mariyamaguchi